wangkai-tech23/wangkai-tech23.github.io/_pages/about.md

 # 💻 About Me

 Kai Wang received the B.S. and Ph.D. degrees from [Beijing Jiaotong University](https://www.bjtu.edu.cn/).
 He is currently a Professor with the School of Computer Science and Technology, [Harbin Institute of Technology (HIT), Weihai](https://www.hitwh.edu.cn).
 Before joined HIT, he was a postdoc researcher in computer science and technology with [Tsinghua University](https://www.tsinghua.edu.cn/).
-He has published more than 40 papers in prestigious international journals, including IEEE TITS, IEEE TCE, ACM TOIT, ACM TIST, etc. His research interest is in the area of Cyber Physical Systems Security (CPSSEC), with a focus on topics in Intrusion Detection using Lightweight Deep Learning Models.
+He has published more than 40 papers in prestigious international journals, including IEEE TITS, IEEE TCE, ACM TOIT, ACM TIST, etc. His current research interest is on network attack detection and information forensics using graph intelligence methods and lightweight deep learning models.
 He is a Member of the IEEE and ACM, and a Senior Member of the China Computer Federation (CCF).

 # 📖 Publications (Since joining HIT)